LeoHChen/HarmonyVultrNode/README.md

 ```
 ./nodes.sh harmony-keys
 ```
-This wil generate your harmony keys in the data/harmony-keys/ directory, see [here] (https://nodes.harmony.one/foundational-node-playbook/setting-up-your-node/vultr-setup#step-2-connecting-to-your-vultr-node) from explanation starting from the sentence "Create a BLS key pair with..." with what they are and what to do with it.
-Make sure to backup them!
+This wil generate your new Harmony keys in the data/harmony-keys/ directory, follow the guide <a href="https://nodes.harmony.one/foundational-node-playbook/setting-up-your-node/vultr-setup#step-2-connecting-to-your-vultr-node" target="_blank">here</a> starting from the sentence "Create a BLS key pair with..." with what they are and what to do with it.
+Make sure to backup them and send the email!

 ## 3.2 Create the node
 ```
 ./nodes.sh launch
 ```

-The nodes should be created in a few minutes and should you end with and output like below
+This generates the actuale node, the node should be created in a few minutes and finishes with an output like below

 ```
 Outputs: